Best pay as you go data SIM deals

 - Low-usage tablet users – If you have a tablet and you want it to be able to connect to the internet when there's not wifi available a PAYG data-only SIM deal may be the right choice.
 Just remember to factor all of the pros and cons we've listed above

 - Business users with a compatible laptop – Some laptops have a SIM slot and if you don't find yourself outside wifi range very often but need to be connected 100% of the time, a PAYG data-only SIM might be the right choice

 Which providers offer pay as you go data SIM deals?

-- Three – Does not supply preloaded PAYG data-only SIMs, but will provide you with a 30-day rolling contract data-only SIM
+- Three SIM only – Does not supply preloaded PAYG data-only SIMs, but will provide you with a 30-day rolling contract data-only SIM

-- O2 – Does not supply preloaded PAYG data-only SIMs, but will provide you with a 30-day rolling contract data-only SIM
+- O2 SIM only – Does not supply preloaded PAYG data-only SIMs, but will provide you with a 30-day rolling contract data-only SIM

 Frequently asked questions